theNewDynamic/aba-icc/_cases-events/gbagbo-and-ble-goude-events-laurent-gbagbo.md

 ---

-Gbagbo entered ICC custody on November 30, 2011.
-Charges were confirmed against him on 12 June 12, 2014.
-His case was joined with Charles Blé Goudé on March 11, 2015.
-On October 28, 2015, Trial Chamber I of the International Criminal Court (ICC) rescheduled the trial's opening statements, initially scheduled on November 10, 2015, to January 28, 2016.
+The Office of the Prosecutor issued an arrest warrant for Gbagbo on November 23, 2011, which was made public on November 30, 2011.
+Charges were confirmed against him on June 12, 2014.
+His case was joined with Charles Bl&eacute; Goud&eacute; on March 11, 2015.
+The trial opened on January 28, 2016.